tomalbrc/filament/docs/src/content/block-behaviours.md

 - `dropBlock`: Flag whether the block should drop items when broken.
 Defaults to `false`
 - `command`: The command string to execute.
 Empty by default
 - `commands`: List of commands to execute.
 Empty by default
+- `atBlock`: false/true flag whether the command should be run at the blocks' position
 - `sound`: Optional sound effect to play during execution.
 Empty by default
 ~~~